 6) Using Excel’s Text to Columns feature

-We can also use Text to Columns feature in Excel to remove leading zeros from text-formatted numbers.
+We can also use the Text to Columns feature in Excel to remove leading zeros from text-formatted numbers.

 Select the cells => Data tab => Convert Text to Column Wizard opens => Click on Next.